vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/all-apps/Custom Resources.md

 - **Issue**: Update of a custom resource definition fails if the custom resource is used in a {{ products.vra_9_short_name }} deployment.

     **Explanation**: When {{ general.bta_name }} tries to update a custom resource that is in use by a {{ products.vra_9_short_name }} deployment, and if it fails to delete the custom resource definition in order to re-create it, {{ general.bta_short_name }} now attempts to update the custom resource by pre-fetching its ID.
 Once {{ general.bta_short_name }} has the ID, it removes it from the custom resource and re-assigns it again before the import process is initiated.
-This would allows {{ general.bta_short_name }} to create an updated custom resource that is imported to {{ products.vra_9_full_name }} regardless of whether it is used by a deployment.
+This allows {{ general.bta_short_name }} to create an updated custom resource that is imported to {{ products.vra_9_full_name }} regardless of whether it is used by a deployment.
 However, the update capabilities are limited and may not allow you to update all fields.